 The Canadian Rockies Guide to Wildlife Watching.

-Please let us know how you used ideas from this blog/article or reading You Can’t Be Serious: Putting Humor to Work.
+Please let us know how you used ideas from this blog/article.

 Patricia Morgan MA CCC helps her readers, clients, and audiences lighten their load, brighten their outlook, and strengthen their resilience.
 To go from woe to WOW call 403.242.7796 or email a request.